 Types of Hearing Aids

-There a multiple hearing aids available to you, with the most common being the behind the ear hearing aids.
-Let’s take a closer look at your options:
+There are multiple hearing aids available to you, with the most common being the behind the ear hearing aids.
+Let's take a closer look at your options:

 Behind the Ear